jamesgulliford57/heston-type-models/README.md

 - Convergence of pricing variance with number of paths and discretisation
 - Add more models
 - Parallelise
    - mpi4py slow.
-Consider running expensive parts in Fortran
+Consider running expensive parts in Fortranx
 - First hitting time
 - Use call-put parity to price put options
 - Exactly solvable models for analytical results - geometric brownian motion (Black Scholes)